grpc/proposal/A83-xds-gcp-authn-filter.md

-When the filter processes the RPC's initial metadata, it will first attempt to determine the audience for the request by looking at the cluster metadata key corresponding to the filter instance name.
+When the filter processes the RPC's initial metadata, it will first attempt to determine the audience for the request by looking at the cluster metadata key corresponding to the filter's instance name.
 Note that in Envoy, the cluster metadata keys must exactly match the legacy filter name (e.g., "envoy.filters.http.gcp_authn").
 However, as per envoyproxy/envoy#34251, it is desirable